Casablanca Travel Guide

 Beyond the medina lies the pleasant new town of cool arcades and palm-lined boulevards, built under the French protectorate a century ago.
 Its art deco architecture is amongst the finest found anywhere, especially around Place Mohammed V with its Grande Poste, iconic clock tower and the Palais de Justice.

 As Morocco’s commercial capital, Casablanca is its biggest city, with more than 7 million cosmopolitan inhabitants.
 People are drawn here from every corner of the country, adding their influences to the enduring European vibes.

 A number of projects signal the city's modernity.
 Commissioned by the King, the Hassan II Mosque is the tallest religious building in the world, every inch of it covered in traditional craftsmanship.
-Norman Foster's incredible Anfa Place shopping complex was recently completed, while the ambitious development of Casablanca Marina is underway.
+Norman Foster's incredible Anfa Place shopping complex has been constructed, while the ambitious development of Casablanca Marina is underway.

-With such innovation, as well as pretty beaches and a lively cultural scene, tourists may soon be chasing this city on the move.
+With such innovation, as well as pretty beaches and a lively cultural scene, tourists may soon be rushing to this city on the move.